Where To Stay in Red Lodge

 Beartooth Hideaway Inn & Cabins

-Useful when the trip wants a little more breathing room, a cabin-adjacent feel, and less dependence on being right in the middle of town every hour.
+Good for a little more breathing room, a cabin-adjacent feel, and less dependence on being right in the middle of town every hour.

 Check availability →Rock Creek Resort

-Check availability →Lupine Inn
+Check availability →Two Bears Inn Bed & Breakfast

 Check availability →Best for longer stays and more space